Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Google Search Console gives you insights into the linking sites that link back to your pages the most.
 Additionally, you can view the top linked pages on your websites with the console.
 You can access the list of top-linked pages by clicking “Links” on the left sidebar.

-Knowing how your valid pages are being linked on the internet and how you use other websites, i.e. external links and internal links, can be quite helpful.
+Knowing how your valid pages are being linked on the internet and how you use other websites, i.e., external and internal links, can be quite helpful.
 It lets you gauge the kind of content that the site’s search results in Google prioritise.

 9. Manual Actions

-Structured data is a part of Google’s webmaster quality guidelines that every website should comply with.
+Structured data is part of Google’s webmaster quality guidelines, which every website should comply with.
 The purpose of this guideline is to prevent useless, fraudulent, or spam-like content from flooding the search results pages.

 Some of the best practices include the following:

-• Follow guidelines specific to the content type (such, as images, videos, etc.)
+- Follow guidelines specific to the content type (such, images, videos, etc.)

 10. Mobile Usability